Is-Daouda/is-Engine/README.md

 - [[Android] Show Reward Video](https://github.com/Is-Daouda/is-Engine-Example-Pack/tree/main/is-Engine-Admob)

 ## What's new in this version
-- Addition of : [checkDateLimit()](./app/src/main/cpp/isEngine/system/function/GameFunction.h#L133) function which makes it possible to check the validity of a date, [makeTime()](./app/src/main/cpp/isEngine/system/function/GameFunction.h#L130) function which makes it possible to create dates with **std::tm**, [enumToNum()](./app/src/main/cpp/isEngine/system/function/GameFunction.h#L75) function to convert an Enum into a number and many other new features, some of which were used in the [Engine Demo (Super Mario Bros NES)](https://github.com/Is-Daouda/is-Engine-Demo).
+- Addition of : [checkDateLimit()](./app/src/main/cpp/isEngine/system/function/GameFunction.h#L133) function which makes it possible to check the validity of a date, [enumToNum()](./app/src/main/cpp/isEngine/system/function/GameFunction.h#L75) function to convert an Enum into a number and many other new features, some of which were used in the [Engine Demo (Super Mario Bros NES)](https://github.com/Is-Daouda/is-Engine-Demo).
 - Support for pointer type variables in functions found in [GameFonction.h](./app/src/main/cpp/isEngine/system/function/GameFunction.h).
 - Fixed several bugs that were well hidden!